-If the printing inks, inkjet inks and toners contain or are produced on the basis of renewable raw materials, the applicant must certify that they are not sourced from genetically modified plants.
+If the printing inks, inkjet inks and toners contain or are produced on the basis of renewable raw materials, these should not originate from genetically modified plants.

 The applicant shall verify compliance with the requirements by submitting a declaration from the manufacturer (Annex 12) that certifies the exclusion of genetically modified plants.
 The certification system used to certify that the raw materials are free of genetically modified plants shall be stated when the application is made and the certificate (Annex 13) submitted.
-In addition, the applicant shall state which genetically modified raw materials are used in the product and in what quantities.
+Otherwise, the applicant shall state which genetically modified raw materials are used in the product and in what quantities.
 If verification cannot currently be provided, the applicant shall justify the reasons.